curl/curl/docs/ECH.md

 LD_LIBRARY_PATH=$HOME/code/openssl:./lib/.libs gdb ./src/.libs/curl
 ```

-## Not supported so far...
+## Automated use of ``retry_configs`` not supported so far...

-As of now we have not:

-- added support for using ``retry_config`` handling in the application - for a
+As of now we have not added support for using ``retry_config`` handling in the
-  command line tool, one can just use ``dig`` (or ``kdig``) to get the HTTPS
+application - for a command line tool, one can just use ``dig`` (or ``kdig``)
-  RR and pass the ECHConfigList from that on the command line, if needed, or
+to get the HTTPS RR and pass the ECHConfigList from that on the command line,
-  one can access the value from command line output in verbose more and then
+if needed, or one can access the value from command line output in verbose more
-  re-use that in another invocation.
+and then re-use that in another invocation.

 Both our OpenSSL fork and boringssl have APIs for both controlling GREASE and
 accessing and logging ``retry_configs``, it seems WolfSSL has neither.